amient/affinity/README.md

 # Development

-The codebase is split into several modules:
+The codebase is split into several modules, some of which can and should be used independently of the akka core:

  - `api` is the internal programming api and utiliities for writing memstore and storage plugins (Java)
  - `avro` scala case class <--> avro automatic conversion with schema registry wrappers (conf,zk,local,embedded) (Scala)